Use GitHub Copilot to Supercharge Your Coding in VS Code

 Sparkles Explained ✨

-Sparkles are visual indicators in VS Code that show:
+Sparkles are the ✨ icons in VS Code that signal:

 • AI-powered suggestions are available